Memories & Reflections

 Way back in 1965 I was in a serious car accident in Mexico.
 I had been travelling with my family through the USA and across the desert to Phoenix, Arizona, down the west coast of Mexico and across Mexico to Mexico City.
 All the time I was careful to wear a seat belt.
 I didn't bother to do it up, though, after stopping for directions to a famous archeological site just outside Mexico City.
 I was only five minutes away.
 A fateful five minutes.
 We had a head-on collision with a very large dump truck.
 My chest bent the steering wheel about 30 degrees and I shattered the windshield with my head.
 I guess it pays to be head strong.
 I survived, obviously.
 After several days in a jail-type hospital (Napoleonic Code: guilty until proven innocent) a young intern came to my bed.
 When he found that I was not a Gringo but a Canadian he said, "Mais je parle français beaucoup mieux que je parle anglais."
 (For the unilingual: "But I speak French much better than English.")

-Our monthly group we call the Franco Flaneurs.
-We meet once a month at one another's homes for a pot-luck Sunday brunch.
-I'm old enough to be the father of most of these fellow francophiles.
+The Franco Flaneursmet once a month at one another's home for a pot-luck Sunday brunch.
+I was old enough to be the father of most of these fellow francophiles.
 It's interesting how a common interest can bring people together.
-Age is not necessarily important, certainly that's true as far as I'm concerned and I believe that's the case with the other Franco Flaneurs as well.
-In the summer we've often gone on a bicycle/picnic sojourn in one or another local park.
+Age is not necessarily important.
+Certainly that's true as far as I'm concerned and I believe that's the case with the other Franco Flaneurs as well.
+In the summer we've often gone on a bicycle/picnic sojourn.
 Here's a photo from one of our outings.

-I also belong to Le Centre Francophone de Toronto.
+I belonged to Le Centre Francophone de Toronto.
 They have various activities organized around helping recent Francophone immigrants to Toronto.
-I mentor immigrants (one at a time) - helping them to prepare a good résumé and providing pointers on job-searching in Toronto - Central Library facilities, relevant websites, coaching for interviews, helping with their English, etc. The fellow with me in my office is Leki Ymele, orginally from Cameroon.
+I mentored immigrants from francophone countries, helping them to prepare a good résumé and providing pointers on job-searching in Toronto such as Central Library facilities, relevant websites, coaching for interviews, helping with their English, etc. The fellow with me here is Leki Ymele, orginally from Cameroon.

-I know we were poor, certainly by today's standards.
+One teacher!! on the rightWe were poor, certainly by today's standards.
 However, until recently, I never actually thought of our family as poverty stricken.
 Actually, that was normal in the "dirty thirties".
 In this photo I was in grade 2 but, obviously the teacher had a lot on her hands.
-(I'm in the middle of the front row, with blond hair and a big white collar.)
-No one would say we looked prosperous.
+(I'm in the middle of the front row, with blond hair and a big white collar and tall for my age.)
 Later, though, when we were each given a half pint of milk each day, I realized that some of my school mates usually didn't have breakfast.
 Our family was never quite that desperate but my parents had a serious and difficult job feeding and clothing four fast-growing boys.

 The forest was not far outside Kirkland Lake; so it was not a particularly big job for Brian and myself to fetch the family Christmas tree.
 It was hard tramping through the snow though.
 We brought back two at once; so we could sell the second one to a neighbour.
 We learned that trees that look a normal size in the bush are far too big after the struggle to get them home.